OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-01.md

 When the Lord began to speak through Hosea, He said to him, “Go, take for yourself a wife of infidelity and have children of infidelity, for the land is guilty of unfaithfulness in departing from the Lord.”

 ## Hosea 1:3
-So he went and took Gomer daughter of Diblaim, and she conceived and bore him a son.
+So Hosea went and married Gomer, the daughter of Diblaim, and she conceived and bore him a son.

 ## Hosea 1:4
 Then the Lord said to him, “Call him Jezreel, for soon I will punish the house of Jehu for the bloodshed at Jezreel, and I will bring an end to the kingdom of Israel.